Overcoming Hallucinations with the Trustworthy Language Model

 Across all datasets, TLM trustworthiness scores allow us to more reliably detect bad LLM responses than the Self-Eval or Probability scores.
 If a team has to ensure a max-acceptable error rate by manually reviewing the low-scoring LLM responses, enormous reviewing costs/time can be saved by adopting TLM scores.
 For instance, a team could achieve near-zero error rates for the SVAMP dataset by only inspecting ~20% of the LLM responses when relying on TLM trustworthiness, but would have to inspect nearly 40% or 90% of the data when relying on Probability or Self-Eval scores.

 We additionally evaluate the utility of these trustworthiness scores via: the probability that LLM response #1 receives a higher trustworthiness score than LLM response #2, where the former is randomly selected from the subset of model responses that were correct, and the latter from the subset of model responses that were incorrect.
 Widely used to assess diagnostic scores, this evaluation metric is known as the Area under the Receiver Operating Characteristic Curve (AUROC).
-The following table reports the AUROC achieved by each trustworthiness scoring method in each dataset:
+The following table reports the AUROC achieved by each trustworthiness scoring method in each dataset (again using GPT-4 as the baseline LLM):

 DatasetProbabilitySelf-EvalTLM